inet-framework/inet/showcases/wireless/sensornetwork/doc/index.rst

 In the network, the wireless sensor nodes are of the type :ned:`SensorNode`, named ``sensor1`` up to ``sensor4``, and ``gateway``.
 The node named ``server`` is a :ned:`StandardHost`.
-The network also contains an :ned:`Ipv4NetworkConfigurator`, an :ned:`IntegratedVisualizer`, and an :ned:`ScalarRadioMedium` module.
+The network also contains an :ned:`Ipv4NetworkConfigurator`, an :ned:`IntegratedCanvasVisualizer`, and an :ned:`ScalarRadioMedium` module.
 The nodes are placed against the backdrop of a warehouse floorplan.
 The scene size is 60x30 meters.
 The warehouse is just a background image providing context.